 - db-init Initializes a new database schema.
 This is useful during a new Kea installation.
 The database is initialized to the latest version supported by the version of the software being installed. - db-version Reports the database backend version number.
 This is not necessarily equal to the Kea version number as each backend has its own versioning scheme. - db-upgrade Conducts a database schema upgrade.
-This is useful when upgrading Kea. - db-dump Dumps the contents of the lease database (for MySQL, PostgreSQL, or CQL backends) to a CSV (comma-separated values) text file.
+This is useful when upgrading Kea. - lease-dump Dumps the contents of the lease database (for MySQL, PostgreSQL, or CQL backends) to a CSV (comma-separated values) text file.
 The first line of the file contains the column names.
-This is meant to be used as a diagnostic tool, so it provides a portable, human-readable form of the lease data.
+This is meant to be used as a diagnostic tool, so it provides a portable, human-readable form of the lease data. - stats-recount Recounts lease statistics for MySQL or PostgreSQL database.